โ† back to index

 Logging as a real use case

-The Writer monad lets you add logging to pure functions without mutation.
+The Writer monad lets you add logging to pure functions.
 Each function declares what it logs in its return type.
 Composition handles the plumbing.
-No global mutable log.
+No mutable state.
 No side effects.
 Just functions and types.

 Scheme